amaro-dev/sonic/README.md

 - Multi-platform core: one `IStateManager` implementation powers Android, Desktop, and CLI experiences.
 - Lifecycle-safe bindings: `bindState` connects managers to renderers using any coroutine scope you own.
-- Built-in helpers: ResultInfo/ResultBuilder, selectors, and agents solve recurring “status + cleanup” problems.
+- Built-in helpers: Status, selectors, and agents solve recurring “status + cleanup” problems.
 - Sample app parity: `app/` demonstrates both XML navigation flows and the Compose showcase that mirrors the docs.

 ## Prerequisites